 Expertise: Public Diplomacy, Strategic Communication, International Political Economy, History, Comparative Religion, Policy Analysis, Political Science

-Jed Willard is Director of the Franklin Delano Roosevelt Center for Global Engagement at Adams House, Harvard University.
-The FDR Center honors the 32nd American President’s legacy by pursuing solutions to current global challenges while keeping in mind their historical origins.
+Jed Willard is Director of Global Engagement at the Franklin Delano Roosevelt Foundation at Adams House, Harvard University.
+He has +20 years of experience in communication, research, and public diplomacy with a recent track record in security and disinformation threat analysis.
 Over the past decade, Willard has been pleased to consult to a number of governments and other international actors, helping them to understand prevalent and emerging narratives – the drivers of public opinion and sentiment – and creating strategies and structures to effectively engage citizens around the globe.
-His current efforts focus on adaptation to climate change, coping with information warfare, and revitalizing faith in the post-Enlightenment tradition.
-He is also doing some work on the Arctic, the Transatlantic Alliance, and the linkages between cultural and economic diplomacy.
+His current efforts focus on coping with information warfare and revitalizing faith in the post-Enlightenment tradition.

 Willard is a native of New Orleans, with a Bachelors Degree in History and a Masters Degree in Public Administration from Harvard.